Papeete - Things to Do in Papeete

 When to Visit

 Papeete enjoys a tropical climate with two distinct seasons.
-The dry season (May-October) features average temperatures of 75-84°F with minimal rainfall (2-4 inches monthly) and gentle trade winds.
+The dry season (May-October) has average temperatures of 75-84°F with minimal rainfall (2-4 inches monthly) and gentle trade winds.
 This peak season sees 30-40% higher accommodation prices but offers ideal conditions for hiking, snorkeling, and outdoor festivals like Heiva i Tahiti (July), featuring traditional dancing and music competitions.
 The wet season (November-April) brings warmer temperatures (80-88°F), higher humidity, and increased rainfall (8-12 inches monthly), with potential cyclones January-March.
 However, prices drop 25-35%, crowds thin, and brief afternoon showers create spectacular rainbows.
 December-January holidays see price spikes despite wet weather.
 Shoulder months (April-May, October-November) offer the best value with decent weather and moderate pricing.
 Surfers prefer November-April for larger swells, while divers enjoy year-round visibility.
-Cultural enthusiasts should visit during Heiva season (June-August) when traditional performances peak.
+Cultural ensoiasts should visit during Heiva season (June-August) when traditional performances peak.
 Budget travelers benefit from February-April visits, avoiding cyclone season's worst while enjoying significantly reduced rates.
 Consider that French school holidays (July-August, December-January) bring higher prices and French tourist crowds.

 Map of Papeete